If I Were a Boy: Release

-"If I Were a Boy" and "Single Ladies (Put a Ring on It)" were released simultaneously as the double album's two lead singles.
+"If I Were a Boy" and "Single Ladies (Put a Ring on It)" were released simultaneously as I Am...
+Sasha Fierces two lead singles.
 The songs were taken from different discs of the album to demonstrate Beyoncé's conflicting personalities, the album's central theme.
 This motif was demonstrated by placing the ballads on a separate disc from the uptempo tracks.
 "If I Were a Boy" and "Single Ladies" were initially planned to debut on US radio stations on October 7, 2008, but both premiered the following day.
 "If I Were a Boy" debuted on Z100's Elvis Duran and the Morning Show, while "Single Ladies" first aired on New York mainstream urban radio station Power 105.1.
 Both singles were added to rhythmic contemporary radio on October 13, 2008.
 That same day, "If I Were a Boy" was sent to contemporary hit radio, and "Single Ladies" was sent to urban contemporary radio.
 On November 24, 2008, "If I Were a Boy" was sent to US urban radio.
 Two digital EPs, each containing seven dance remixes of "If I Were a Boy" were released on February 10, 2009, in the US.

 The ballad was first released internationally as a stand-alone digital download in Oceania and most European countries on October 17, 2008.
 On November 7, 2008, a two-track CD single, including "Single Ladies (Put a Ring on It)" as the B-side, went on sale in all European countries.
 A Spanish version of "If I Were a Boy" was translated by Rudy Pérez and mixed by Andrés Bermúdez at The Beach House in Miami.
 Titled "Si Yo Fuera un Chico (If I Were a Boy)", this version was only included on copies of I Am...
 Sasha Fierce in Mexico, as well as iTunes Stores in Latin America and Spain, where it was released as a stand-alone single on February 3, 2009.